 Conditional: An applicant may also be conditionally admitted to master's programs when he or she does not fully meet admission requirements.
-Typically such admittees lack certain field-related experiences and/ or required background knowledge.
+Typically, such admitees lack certain field-related experiences and/or required background knowledge.
 An applicant may also be admitted to this category pending receipt of the official transcript(s) indicating completion of the bachelor's degree.
 A conditionally admitted student will achieve regular status when the condition has been satisfied and the admitting department recommends advancement to regular status.

+Confirmation Fee

-Confirmation Fee: A nonrefundable \$55 tuition deposit/ confirmation fee is required to verify acceptance of the offer of admission.
+A nonrefundable \$55 tuition deposit/confirmation fee is required to verify acceptance of the offer of admission.
 This payment is due by May 1 for fall quarter, November 1 for winter quarter, and January 1 for spring quarter, or within two weeks of the date of acceptance, whichever is later.
-Although this prepayment is not required for summer quarter, a \$40 registration fee is required before registering for summer classes.
-These fees are subject to change when tuition rates are revised.
-Additionally, a letter of intent may be required by some departments.
+The confirmation fee is not required for summer quarter.
+Fees are subject to change when tuition rates are revised.
+A letter of intent may be required by some departments.